-Matt continued to hone his craft and lighting techniques as a Production Camera Operator at a major Australian television network.
-After a decade at the Seven Network, overseas soon beckoned and he was packing the suitcase and passport for assignments including the ASP World Surf Tour, Dakar Rally (Africa and South America), Tour de France, Olympics (Sydney, Athens, Beijing), Winter Extreme Games and the Ironman World Championships filmed in Hawaii.
+Matt’s assignments have included the ASP World Surf Tour, Dakar Rally (Africa and South America), Olympics (Sydney, Athens, Beijing), Winter Extreme Games, and the Ironman World Championships filmed in Hawaii.

-Crisscrossing the globe filming in some of the most rugged conditions in the world, Matt has managed to capture the spirit and soul of each destination - from the Andes Mountains to the Sahara desert and the dangerous waves of Teahupoo - yet he is equally adept in the studio shooting high-end commercials and look packages, portraits and openers for clients including Gatorade, Puma, Under Armour, Schick, AT&T, NFL, NHL, NBC Sports, ESPN, CBS, Madison Square Garden, and Izod IndyCar.
+Crisscrossing the globe filming in some of the most rugged conditions in the world, Matt has managed to capture the essence of each destination - from the Andes Mountains to the Sahara desert and the dangerous waves of Teahupoo - yet he is equally adept in the studio shooting high-end commercials and look packages, portraits and openers for clients including Coca Cola, Gatorade, Puma, Under Armour, Izod, 5-Hour Energy Drink, NFL, Super Bowl, NHL, IndyCar, MLS, New York Knicks and Tour de France.